Brian Martin (footballer, born 1963)

-Brian Martin (born 24 February 1963 in Bellshill) is a Scottish former footballer who played as a central defender, best known for his seven-year spell at Motherwell.
+Brian Martin (born 24 February 1963) is a Scottish former footballer who played as a central defender, best known for his seven-year spell at Motherwell.

 Club career

 Martin began his career in the Scottish lower leagues with Albion Rovers and Stenhousemuir.
 He then dropped back into the Junior grade with Shotts Bon Accord for three years before joining second-tier Falkirk in 1985.
 In his first season with the Bairns the club achieved promotion to the top division, and maintained their status in the second.